The universal family of semi-stable p-adic Galois representations: Introduction

 {\bf Notations:} Let $K$ be a finite field extension of the $p$-adic numbers $\BQ_p$ and fix an algebraic closure $\olK$ of $K$.
 We write $\C_p$ for the $p$-adic completion of $\olK$ and let $\mathscr{G}_K=\Gal(\olK/K)$ be the absolute Galois group of $K$.
 Let $\norm{K}$ be the Galois closure of $K$ inside $\olK$.
 Let $K_0$ be the maximal unramified subfield of $K$ and $W$ its ring of integers.
 Set $f:=[K_0:\BQ_p]$, and let $\Frob_p$ be the Frobenius automorphism of $K_0$ which induces the $p$-power map on the residue field of $K_0$.
 We fix once and for all a uniformizer $\pi$ of $K$ and its minimal polynomial $E(u)={\rm mipo}_{\pi/K_0}(u)\in W[u]$ over $K_0$.
 It is an Eisenstein polynomial, and $K=K_0[u]/(E(u))$.
 We choose a compatible system $\pi_n$ of $p^n$-th roots of $\pi$ in $\olK$ and write $K_\infty$ for the field obtained from $K$ by adjoining all $\pi_n$.

 {\bf Acknowledgements.} The second author acknowledges support of the DFG (German Research Foundation) in form of SFB/TR 45 ``Periods, Moduli Spaces and Arithmetic of Algebraic Varieties'' and in form of a Forschungsstipendium He 6753/1-1.
-Both authors were also supported by SFB 878 ``Groups, Geometry \& Actions'' of the DFG.
+Both authors were also supported by SFB 878 ``Groups, Geometry \& Actions'' of the DFG and Germany's Excellence Strategy EXC 2044--390685587 ``Mathematics Münster: Dynamics-Geometry-Structure''.
 We would further like to thank A. M\'ezard, M. Rapoport, T. Richarz and P. Scholze for helpful discussions.